 Induced menopause is not termed as a natural phenomenon.
 It happens when menstrual periods are stopped permanently after the surgical removal of the ovaries, chemotherapy or any radiation damage to the ovaries.
 It can also happen due to the intentional consumption of those medicines which are used for inducing the menopause.

-The after-effects of an induced menopause can be more intense than the symptom of the natural menopause.
+The after-effects of induced menopause can be more intense than the symptom of natural menopause.

 What is Early or Premature Menopause?